Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 Workers who pass EPS-TOPIK are placed on the Worker Roster (구직자명부).
 Korean employers search the Roster and select workers.
 Your score, sector, and your country's bilateral agreement with Korea all affect how quickly you are selected.

 Higher scores increase your chances.
 There is no guaranteed timeline.
-In a competitive year with a quota of 80,000, the wait from passing EPS-TOPIK to receiving a job offer can range from several months to over a year.
+With a 2026 quota of 80,000, the wait from passing EPS-TOPIK to receiving a job offer can range from several months to over a year.

 Step 4: Receive a job offer and sign a Standard Labor Contract